pedroojanuu/teachmewell/docs/ProductVision.md

 ## Vision Statement

 For UP (University of Porto) students.
 An app where the user can rate and get the ratings of teachers.
-Helps a student know which teacher(s) best suit(s) their needs in the parameters they value the most.
+Helps a student know which teacher(s) best suit(s) their learning needs in the parameters they value the most.

 ## Main Features